 Welcome to my website!

-I’m also enjoying the fantastic opportunities to exercise my outreach and communication skills which have been waiting to burst out for a while now… In my first month at the journal I had already sent a pattie and chips into space with BBC Radio Humberside and subsequently chased it to Lincolnshire.
+I’ve *really* enjoyed the fantastic opportunities to exercise my outreach and communication skills which have been waiting to burst out for a while now… In my first month at the journal I had already sent a pattie and chips into space with BBC Radio Humberside and subsequently chased it to Lincolnshire.

-I’ve been very lucky that the RAS team have also been so flexible in allowing me to fly off to present my research at EWASS, NAM, and during a collaborative visit to the new astrophysics department at Lancaster.
+I’ve been very lucky that the RAS team have been so flexible in allowing me to fly off to present my research at EWASS, NAM, and during a collaborative visit to the new astrophysics department at Lancaster.

 - Lyman Alpha Emitters (LAEs)